 If you are looking for more flexible options, consider alternatives to small business grants.
 These are typically more widely available, easier to apply for, and have fewer restrictions.
 But unlike grants, most of these alternatives must be repaid.

-- SBA microloans: The Small Business Association offers microloans of up to $50,000.
+- SBA microloans.
+The Small Business Association offers microloans of up to $50,000.
 Outside organizations or nonprofits typically service microloans.

-- Business line of credit: Similar to a credit card, small businesses can seek a line of credit through a bank or other financial institution, providing flexibility to access funds when large expenses arise.
+- Business line of credit.
+Similar to a credit card, small businesses can seek a line of credit through a bank or other financial institution, providing flexibility to access funds when large expenses arise.

-- Friends and family: While it can be difficult to ask, seeking financial support from friends and family can help.
+- Friends and family.
+While it can be difficult to ask, seeking financial support from friends and family can help.
 Formalize the agreement in writing and plan to repay the funds.

-- Crowdfunding: Crowdfunding platforms can help you connect with potential customers enthusiastic about your product.
+- Crowdfunding.
+Crowdfunding platforms can help you connect with potential customers enthusiastic about your product.

 The bottom line

 Seeking out grants is a great way for minorities to seek support in developing and growing their businesses.
 These grants may help businesses in underserved communities and support business owners who may not have ready access to other resources.
-If you’re a woman who owns a business, check out our list of small business grants for women.